DFE-Digital/Enterprise-Security-Architecture/Assurance/ASU-CTG001-CIS-Control-Group1.md

 Service owners and delivery teams will be expected to select the optimal method to update and maintain their devices and demonstrate evidence of this.

-* The Config Management Database (CMDB) is the master repository for all devices wihtin the Department.
+* The Configuration Management Database (CMDB) is the master repository for all devices wihtin the Department.
-* Software Bill Of Materian (SBOM) can be created and maintained as part of standard CI/CD processes to maintain the up-to-date view of software components and configuration for a service
+* Software Bill Of Materials (SBOM) can be created and maintained as part of standard CI/CD processes to maintain the up-to-date view of software components and configuration for a service
 * CMDB can be updated programatically within a CI/CD pipeline to update and manage components as they're deployed and updated
 * Device information can be gathered directly from the master source for the relevant information
-  * Network Managment
+  * Network Management
   * Device Management
   * Cloud platforms

 ![CMDB hierarchy and integration](../Assurance/Images/ASU-CTG001-CMDB-Hierarchy.png)

 *Compliance for this control is met when 100% of a services' assets are captured and maintained.
 Less than 100% of all assets will result in non-compliance with this control*

+### Who will do this activity

+* Accountability within the department ultimately rests with the Permanent Secretary
+* Accountable role: Service Owner (Senior Responsible Owner if not Service Owner)
+* Responsible roles: Business Analyst, Technical Architects, Security Architect, Security Risk Management
+* Other supporting roles: Delivery Manager, Product Manager, DevOps, Security Architect

 ## Control 1.2